Datametri Logo

 6.3.
 Needs-Based Conjoint Segmentation

-It clusters consumers (via Latent Class Analysis) not by age or gender, but directly according to the utility coefficients obtained from the Hierarchical Bayes model.
-Demographics may lie, but trade-off metrics do not.
-It divides the market's heterogeneous structure by creating profitability-focused niche target audiences.
+It clusters consumers not by age, gender, or superficial stated expressions; but directly according to the utility coefficients obtained from the Hierarchical Bayes model (via K-Means / LCA).
+In other words, demographics may lie, but trade-off metrics do not.

 Needs-Based Conjoint Segmentation